priya4-hari/JAVA/README.md

 # JAVA
   Java is developed by SunMicrosystem in 1995.
-  Java is a Multi-Platform, Object-oriented
+  Java is a Multi-Platform, Object-oriented programming language.